wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 - Avoid assigning permission to someone Microsoft account.
 Always create an Azure AZ user account and assign permission to that account so if he leaves you can control his account.
 - Use RBAC with service to support CICD

+## Policies
+Azure Policy helps to enforce organizational standards and to assess compliance at-scale.
+Through its compliance dashboard, it provides an aggregated view to evaluate the overall state of the environment, with the ability to drill down to the per-resource, per-policy granularity.
+It also helps to bring your resources to compliance through bulk remediation for existing resources and automatic remediation for new resources.

+### Policy Definition
+The journey of creating and implementing a policy in Azure Policy begins with creating a policy definition.
+Every policy definition has conditions under which it's enforced.
+And, it has a defined effect that takes place if the conditions are met.
+In Azure Policy, we offer several built-in policies that are available by default.
+For example:
+- Allowed Storage Account SKUs (Deny): Determines if a storage account being deployed is within a set of SKU sizes.
+Its effect is to deny all storage accounts that don't adhere to the set of defined SKU sizes.
+- Allowed Resource Type (Deny): Defines the resource types that you can deploy.
+Its effect is to deny all resources that aren't part of this defined list.
+- Allowed Locations (Deny): Restricts the available locations for new resources.
+Its effect is used to enforce your geo-compliance requirements.
+- Allowed Virtual Machine SKUs (Deny): Specifies a set of virtual machine SKUs that you can deploy.
+- Add a tag to resources (Modify): Applies a required tag and its default value if it's not specified by the deploy request.
+- Not allowed resource types (Deny): Prevents a list of resource types from being deployed.

+### Policy Assignments
+An assignment is a policy definition or initiative that has been assigned to a specific scope.
+This scope could range from a management group to an individual resource.
+The term scope refers to all the resources, resource groups, subscriptions, or management groups that the definition is assigned to.
+Assignments are inherited by all child resources.
+This design means that a definition applied to a resource group is also applied to resources in that resource group.
+However, you can exclude a subscope from the assignment.
+For example, at the subscription scope, you can assign a definition that prevents the creation of networking resources.
+You could exclude a resource group in that subscription that is intended for networking infrastructure.
+You then grant access to this networking resource group to users that you trust with creating networking resources.

+## Microsoft Entra ID Protection
+Microsoft Entra ID Protection helps organizations detect, investigate, and remediate identity-based risks.
+These identity-based risks can be further fed into tools like Conditional Access to make access decisions or fed back to a security information and event management (SIEM) tool for further investigation and correlation.

 ## Azure Blueprints
 ![image](https://github.com/wasi-shah/Docker-AKS/assets/51749920/9d51b918-6078-445b-93bb-90a2b4160ec7)

 Accelerate migration by easily deploying a fully governed landing zone, without the need for external cloud architects or engagements.
 Reuse cloud-based blueprints for future environments or use built-in blueprints to set up ISO-compliant foundational architectures.
 In modern azure architecture there is concept of blue print.
 Blue Prints deploy and updates the cloud environment is a repeatable manner using composable artifacts.
 Blueprint consists of following artifacts [ RBAC + Policies + IAC]

+## Azure Governance best practice
+If I manage a big infrastructure, then.
+- I will also use Azure Management group to make sure the subscriptions are in a dedicated group.
+- I will use policies to force the resource creating
+- I will use the RBAC to force the access control and access level.
+- I will use Azure cost management to keep control of cost and put cost related constraint.
+- I will use Azure Blue Print to deploy and control my infrastructure.